chapel-lang/governance/GOVERNANCE.md

 ---------------

-Generally speaking, decision-making on the Chapel project is done by the technical leadership and core contributors in this section on a consensus basis, taking the opinions of end-users into account when the decision is likely to affect them.
+Generally speaking, decision-making on the Chapel project is done by the technical leadership and committers in this section on a consensus basis, taking the opinions of end-users into account when the decision is likely to affect them.
+Project-wide decisions tend to involve all technical leads and committers, while those that are specific to a given effort can be made by a subteam lead and its members, keeping the tech lead apprised of key decisions.

+Votes are rarely taken in a binding manner, but are often used to gauge the level of support for an idea or direction.
+In such votes, those in the minority are typically given the opportunity to continue to push for alternative approaches, or to concede to the majority, having registered their opinion.

-For non-trivial internal decisions, or initial explorations into public decisions, the project typically forms an ad hoc subteam of at least three core contributors to explore the topic and propose a solution, where anyone on the team is encouraged to participate if they are interested.
+For non-trivial decisions, or initial explorations into possible directions, the project typically forms an ad hoc subteam including at least three committers to explore the topic and propose a solution, where anyone on the team is encouraged to participate if they are interested.
 Once the subteam has reached a conclusion, it is summarized back to the full team.
 Generally speaking, those who did not join the subteam are expected to go along with the subteam's decision, unless they have an insight or strong reason that the